Ram Chandra Dome

-Ram Chandra Dome (রাম চন্দ্র ডোম) (born 8 February 1959, Chilla village) is an Indian politician and a Politburo member of the Communist Party of India.
+Ram Chandra Dome (রাম চন্দ্র ডোম) (born 8 February 1959, Chilla village) is an Indian politician and a Politburo member of the Communist Party of India (Marxist).
 A doctor by profession, he was elected to the Lok Sabha for seven consecutive terms.
-He is the first member from the scheduled castes to be inducted in the politburo.
+He is the first member from the scheduled castes to be inducted in the Politburo of the CPI(M).
 He has also been serving as the national general secretary of Dalit Shoshan Mukti Mancha, CPI(M)'s frontal organisation for backward castes, since 2018.

 Early political life

 Dome's engagement with people's movements began when he joined SFI in the 1970s.
 He later participated in the youth movement and became central committee member of DYFI.
 He also took part in peasant movements and joined CPI (M) as a whole-timer in 1977.

 Along with his hectic political work, Dome makes sure he takes out time to continue charitable medical practice for the needy and the weaker sections of the society.

 He was elected to the Lok Sabha from Birbhum constituency in West Bengal for the first time in 1989.